HumbleUI/HumbleUI/README.md

   <img src="./extras/logo.png" height="400">
 </p>

+> “When you design a new user interface, you have to start off humbly”

+_— Steve Jobs presenting Aqua_

 Humble UI is a desktop UI framework for Clojure.
 No Electron.
 No JavaScript.
 Only JVM and native code.

 ## Goal